jonathan-nam/NBAData/README.md

 NBAData is an NBA-based web scraper/data parser, focusing on player and team statistics.

-All data taken from Basketball Reference API.
+All data taken from Basketball Reference.